abyu301/my-tailwind-vite/README.md

+# Food Ninja Recipes – Vite + Tailwind Project
 ## Live Demo
 [View Live Project](https://my-tailwind-vite-v2.vercel.app/)

-# Food Ninja 🍜

-A modern, responsive recipe website built with Tailwind CSS and Vite.
-Showcases latest and most popular recipes with a mobile-friendly navigation and dropdown menu.
+## 💻 Tech Stack
+- **Frontend:** HTML, CSS, JavaScript
+- **CSS Framework:** Tailwind CSS
+- **Build Tool:** Vite
+- **Hosting / Deployment:** Vercel

-## 🚀 Features
+## 📝 Features
-- Responsive navigation: full menu on desktop, hamburger dropdown on mobile
+- Responsive navigation with **mobile dropdown menu**
+- Latest Recipes and Most Popular sections
-- Recipe cards with images, author info, and cooking time
+- Recipe cards with images, author, and prep time
-- Latest Recipes & Most Popular sections
-- Mobile-first, clean design with hover and interactive states
+- Hover effects and interactive UI elements
-- “Load More” button for extending recipe lists
+- “Load more” button to expand content

-## 🛠 Technologies Used
+- Fully responsive and mobile-friendly layout

+## 🎯 Project Purpose / Problem Solved
+This project demonstrates a **modern, responsive recipe website** built from scratch.
+It solves the problem of presenting recipes in a **mobile-friendly, visually appealing layout**, while showcasing interactive UI patterns and dynamic DOM manipulation.

+## 📌 User Flow
+1. User lands on the homepage
+2. Navigation links (Home, About, Contact) allow quick page access
+3. On mobile devices, the navigation collapses into a dropdown menu
+4. Users can browse the latest recipes and see preparation times
+5. “Load more” button displays additional recipes (currently mocked)

+## 🎯 What I Learned
+- Setting up a project with **Vite + Tailwind CSS**
+- Building **responsive UI and navigation**
+- Dynamically injecting HTML using **JavaScript**
+- Using **Tailwind utility classes** to style components efficiently
+- Handling events, such as the **mobile menu toggle**

+## 🛠️ Challenges & Learnings
-- Tailwind CSS – utility-first styling framework
+- Learned how to **integrate Tailwind CSS with Vite**
-- Vite – fast dev server and bundler
-- JavaScript– DOM manipulation and mobile menu toggle
+- Built **responsive navigation and dropdown menu** for mobile
-- HTML5 – semantic markup

----
+- Applied **DOM manipulation with JavaScript** to dynamically render HTML
+- Used **flexbox, grid layouts, and hover/transition effects**
+- Learned the **deployment workflow on Vercel**

+## 📈 Possible Improvements
+- Fetch recipes **dynamically from an API** instead of hardcoding
+- Implement **search and filter functionality** for recipes
+- Add **unit tests or linting** to improve code quality
+- Apply **prettier/eslint** for consistent formatting and professional workflow

 ## 📂 Project Structure
 my-tailwind-vite/